Gallipoli campaign: Evacuation

 After the failure of the August Offensive, the Gallipoli campaign drifted.
 Ottoman success began to affect public opinion in Britain, with criticism of Hamilton's performance being smuggled out by Keith Murdoch, Ellis Ashmead-Bartlett and other reporters.
 Stopford and other dissident officers also contributed to the air of gloom and the possibility of evacuation was raised on 11 October 1915.
 Hamilton resisted the suggestion, fearing the damage to British prestige but was sacked shortly afterwards and replaced by Lieutenant General Sir Charles Monro.
 Autumn and winter brought relief from the heat but also led to gales, blizzards and flooding, resulting in men drowning and freezing to death, while thousands suffered frostbite.
 The Serbian defeat in the Serbian campaign in autumn 1915 prompted France and Britain to transfer troops from the Gallipoli campaign to Greek Macedonia; the Macedonian front was established to support the remnants of the Serbian army to conquer Vardar Macedonia.

 On 4 September, the submarine was caught in the Ottoman anti-submarine net as it began another tour.
 Despite such reverses, by mid-September, Entente nets and mines had closed the eastern entrance to the Dardanelles to German U-boats and U-21 was thwarted when it tried to pass the straits to Istanbul on 13 September.
 The first French submarine to enter the Sea of Marmara was but it was forced to turn back; on 30 October, when returning through the straits, it ran aground beneath a fort and was captured intact.
 The crew of 25 were taken prisoner and documents detailing planned Entente operations were discovered, including a scheduled rendezvous with on 6 November.
-The rendezvous was kept by the German U-boat instead, which torpedoed and sank E20, killing all but nine of the crew.
+The rendezvous was kept by the German U-boat UB-14 instead, which torpedoed and sank E20, killing all but nine of the crew.